 This is the easiest way to create multiple custom post templates in WordPress.
 It requires no code, won’t mess up any theme files, and you don’t need any technical experience.

-Creating a Single Post Template with the WordPress Block Editor
+Create a WordPress Post Template with the Block Editor

 This method involves using the WordPress block editor.
 Strictly speaking, this solution doesn’t create a post template; however, it does offer an easy way to save and reuse single post layouts repeatedly.